ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ![DB Result]({{page.relativePath}}/ref-doc/nightly/images/DBResult.png)

 The template language makes an extensive use of the [Acceleo Query Language](https://www.eclipse.org/acceleo/documentation/aql.html) which provides a full-fledged, extensible model query language and engine.
-The M2Doc templates can be validated.
+The M2Doc templates can be [validated](index.html#validating-a-generation-setup).
 If errors are found, an annotated templates is produced describing the problems found.

 ### Principles

 * Definition of model entry points
-  * Declaration of variables (see the [template editor](index.html#template-editor) section)
+  * Declaration of variables (see the [Template properties wizard](index.html#template-properties-wizard) or the [template editor](index.html#template-editor) section)
-  * Mapping with model elements (see the [generation configuration editor](index.html#generation-configuration-editor) section)
+  * Mapping with model elements (see the [Generation configuration wizard](index.html#generation-configuration-wizard) or the [Generation configuration editor](index.html#generation-configuration-editor) section)

 ![Variable definition]({{page.relativePath}}/ref-doc/nightly/images/Variable%20definition.png "Variable definition.")